sallyzy0123/Hello-There/README.md

 ## Features
 * user registration and login functionality
-* private messaging with the user who have a similar experience
+* private messaging with the user who has a similar experience
 * browsing and viewing the broadcast video
 * booking the time with experts via Calendly